hyun-1324/racetrack/README.md

 Receptionist is able to add or remove sessions and also add/remove/edit drivers in each race session.
 Receptionist can assign drivers to cars by writing the driver's name in the column of a selected car.

-As a bonus receptionist can reset sessions so that previous sessions are saved to file and session count starts from 1 again.
+As a bonus receptionist can reset sessions so that previous sessions are saved to a database file in `database/backup` directory and session count starts from 1 again.

 #### Lap line tracker